 Pick up your U-Pass

 To pick up your U-Pass, which is a student public transit pass, bring your uOttawa student card to the couch lounge in the basement of the Jock Turcot University Centre, 85 University Street.
-This pass will allow you to take public transportation anywhere in Ottawa or Gatineau for 8 months (from September to April).
+This pass will allow you to take public transit anywhere in Ottawa or Gatineau for 8 months (from September to April).
 Your U-Pass fee is already included in your student fees and is compulsory for students living in the Ottawa region.

 The University of Ottawa will automatically create your UHIP account once you register for your courses and have paid your fees.
-Subscription to the University Health Insurance Plan (UHIP) is compulsory and a condition of registration in your program.
-It is the responsibility of all students to ensure that they meet any outstanding conditions indicated in your offer of admission in order to maintain your admission and registration at the University of Ottawa, including proof of mandatory UHIP coverage and payment in full for the entire period of coverage.
-For more information pleasevisit the UHIP website or contact UHIP by email.
+Subscription to the University Health Insurance Plan (UHIP) is mandatory and is a condition of registration in your program.
+It is your responsibility to ensure that you meet any outstanding conditions indicated in your offer of admission in order to maintain your admission and registration at the University of Ottawa, including proof of mandatory UHIP coverage and payment in full for the entire period of coverage.
+For more information, please visit the UHIP website or contact the International Office by email.

-International students may consult any family doctor in Ontario, but are encouraged to make use of the University of Ottawa Health Services Clinic located at 100 Marie Curie, Suite 300, Third Floor, telephone 613-564-3950.
-The health staff is familiar with the needs of international students and will bill the plan administrator directly for all eligible UHIP expenses.
-Health Services Clinic staff includes full-time physicians and nurses; laboratory, x-ray, physiotherapy and pharmacy service are offered.
-Nutrition, stress and dietary counselling are also available.
-Specialized services include clinics for allergies, sport injuries and gynaecology.
+International students may consult any family doctor in Ontario*, but are encouraged to make use of the University of Ottawa Health Services Clinic located at 100 Marie Curie, Suite 300, Third Floor (telephone 613-564-3950).
+The staff members at the health clinic are familiar with the needs of international students and will bill the plan administrator directly for all eligible UHIP expenses, without additional fees.

-The University also has its own Campus Pharmacy located on the main floor of the same building as the Health Clinic at 100 Marie Curie, telephone 613-563-4000.
+The University also has its own campus pharmacy, which is located on the main floor of the same building as the Health Clinic, at 100 Marie Curie, telephone 613-563-4000.
 Please note that prescriptions and medication are not covered by UHIP.

 Print your UHIP card

-The Free Store is a centralized location that allows you to drop off stuff you don’t want anymore and pick-up things you do want for FREE.
+The Free Store is a centralized point where students can drop off stuff they no longer want or need and pick up items they do want or need, for FREE.
 Essentially, this is a “store” where everything is free.
 Some common items are clothing, office supplies, kitchen ware, electronics, textbooks, etc.

 Essential tips for success